 Mouth Guard Protection

-Sometimes prevention is the best form of treatment – and a little prevention can actually go a long way where tooth sensitivity is concerned.
-Dental professionals understand the dangers of exposing teeth to copious amounts of acidic foods and beverages, like fruit juice, red wine, oranges and pickles.
-Since acid literally attacks the enamel, dentists and dental assistants recommend limiting the intake of these foods to avoid sensitivity.
-In fact, acidic foods and drinks should be consumed with caution even for those who do not suffer from sensitive teeth.
+Sometimes prevention is the best form of treatment – and a little prevention can go a long way where tooth sensitivity is concerned.
+Dental professionals understand the dangers of exposing teeth to copious amounts of acidic foods and beverages, like fruit juice, red wine, oranges, and pickles.
+Since acid attacks the enamel, dentists and dental assistants recommend limiting the intake of these foods to avoid sensitivity.
+Acidic foods and drinks should be consumed with caution even for those who do not suffer from sensitive teeth.